 Gunnison-Crested Butte is known for a lot of things: wildflowers, flowy singletrack, monster trout, and the best costume parties this side of New Orleans.
 Boaters know it for a different reason altogether, waterfalls.
-Every summer runoff occurs and all our snow fills a multitude of steep and raging creeks that tumble steeply over the slate bedrock and attract creek boaters from across the country for the iconic Crested Butte Quadruple Crown.
+Every summer runoff occurs and all our snow fills a series of steep and raging creeks that tumble over the slate bedrock and attract creek boaters from across the country for the iconic Crested Butte Quadruple Crown.
 If 20+ ft waterfalls aren’t your thing then have no fear, the Gunnison Country has classic runs for every type of boater, and plenty of family friendly rafting and ducky trips as well.

 Crested Butte Quadruple Crown

 You would be hard-pressed to find a boater worth their salt that hasn’t heard of Oh-Be-Joyful.
 Located just 5 miles from town with a free BLM campground at the take-out, this run is the place to be during the runoff, and the best place to find partners to explore the Upper Gunnison Watershed.
 Oh-Be-Joyful is only one of four classic runs, often done in a single day for bragging rights, that are within a 20 minute drive of Crested Butte.